 \begin{enumerate}

-\item GN-9771's \Halpha{} and \Hbeta{} emission line profiles are well described by a model consisting of broad exponential wings up to at least $\pm \sim 7000$~\unit{km.s^{-1}}, and a P-Cygni profile in the line cores ($\pm\sim 1000$~\unit{km.s^{-1}}).
-The exponential wings are in line with broadening by Thomson scattering, while the P-Cygni cores may originate in a dense gas layer with high opacity to Balmer transitions.
+\item GN-9771's \Halpha{} and \Hbeta{} emission line profiles are well described by a model consisting of broad exponential wings up to at least $\pm \sim 7000$~\unit{km.s^{-1}}, and a P Cygni profile in the line cores ($\pm\sim 1000$~\unit{km.s^{-1}}).
+The exponential wings are in line with broadening by Thomson scattering, while the P Cygni cores may originate in a dense gas layer with high opacity to Balmer transitions.
 A broad \Hgamma{} is also detected, albeit with a lower S/N (Sect.~\ref{sec:balmer_O3}, Figs.~\ref{fig:Ha_line_fit} and~\ref{fig:Hb_line_fit}).

-\item We detect a forest of multiple [\feii{}] transitions in the rest-optical spectrum of GN-9771.
-These transitions are fitted with fixed theoretical ratios.
-Their relative strength is high ($[\feii{}]/\Hbeta\approx 0.13$ in the range 5100--5400~\AA{}), and they substantially contaminate the \Hbeta{} line profile, implicating that \feii{} should be taken into account for the line fitting of this line.
-(Sect.~\ref{sec:forb_feii_model}).
+\item We detected a forest of multiple [\feii{}] transitions in the rest-optical spectrum of GN-9771.
+These transitions are fit with fixed theoretical ratios.
+Their relative strength is high ($[\feii{}]/\Hbeta\approx 0.13$ in the range 5100--5400~\AA{}), and they substantially contaminate the \Hbeta{} line profile, implicating that \feii{} should be taken into account for the line fitting of this line (Sect.~\ref{sec:forb_feii_model}).

-\item We measure a low \ion{He}{i} $\lambda5876/\lambda7067 \sim 0.81$ ratio, which is another indicator of high density gas, and suggests that complex radiative transfer effects play a crucial role in the emission of these lines.
-We also detect the typically faint singlet lines \ion{He}{i} $\lambda$5017 and $\lambda$6680.
+\item We measured a low \ion{He}{i} $\lambda5876/\lambda7067 \sim 0.81$ ratio, which is another indicator of high-density gas, and suggests that complex radiative transfer effects play a crucial role in the emission of these lines.
+We also detected the typically faint singlet lines \ion{He}{i} $\lambda$5017 and $\lambda$6680.
 (Sect.~\ref{sec:HeI} and~\ref{sec:hei_origin}).

-\item We test photoionization models computed with Cloudy, to investigate the origin of GN-9771's emission lines.
-A BH*-like setup yields a best fit to the [\feii{}] ratios for a gas density of $\Hden= 10^\text{9--10}$~\unit{cm^{-3}} and column densities $\NH > 10^{24}$~\unit{cm^{-2}}, while still producing a Balmer break with a similar strength to what is observed.
-The [\feii{}] emission is generated in a warm $\Te\approx 6000$--7500~K outer layer, shielded from strong ionizing radiation.
-(Sect.~\ref{sec:phot_models})
+\item We tested photoionization models computed with Cloudy, to investigate the origin of GN-9771's emission lines.
+A BH*-like setup yields a best fit to the [\feii{}] ratios for a gas density of $\Hden= 10^\text{9--10}$~\unit{cm^{-3}} and column densities $\NH > 10^{24}$~\unit{cm^{-2}}, while still producing a Balmer break with a strength that is similar to what is observed.
+The [\feii{}] emission is generated in a warm $\Te\approx 6000$--7500~K outer layer, shielded from strong ionizing radiation (Sect.~\ref{sec:phot_models}).